stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

   All this while the adverse winds blew against me with increasing fury, and the unseen hands plucked malevolently at me and snatched at the strange magnetic talisman I wore.
 Wild conceits surged through my mind.
-I thought of the manuscript and what it said about the garrison stationed in this place&mdash;twelve dead slave   y&rsquo;m-bhi   and six living but partly dematerialised freemen&mdash;that was in 1545&mdash;three hundred and eighty-three years ago.&nbsp;.&nbsp;.&nbsp;.
+I thought of the manuscript and what it said about the garrison stationed in this place--twelve dead slave   y'm-bhi   and six living but partly dematerialised freemen--that was in 1545--three hundred and eighty-three years ago. . . .
 What since then?
-Zamacona had predicted change&nbsp;.&nbsp;.&nbsp;. subtle disintegration&nbsp;.&nbsp;.&nbsp;. more dematerialisation&nbsp;.&nbsp;.&nbsp;. weaker and weaker&nbsp;.&nbsp;.&nbsp;. was it Grey Eagle&rsquo;s talisman that held them at bay&mdash;their sacred Tulu-metal&mdash;and were they feebly trying to pluck it off so that they might do to me what they had done to those who had come before?&nbsp;.&nbsp;.&nbsp;.
+Zamacona had predicted change . . . subtle disintegration . . . more dematerialisation . . . weaker and weaker . . . was it Grey Eagle's talisman that held them at bay--their sacred Tulu-metal--and were they feebly trying to pluck it off so that they might do to me what they had done to those who had come before? . . .
-It occurred to me with shuddering force that I was building my speculations out of a full belief in the Zamacona manuscript&mdash;this must not be&mdash;I must get a grip on myself&mdash;
+It occurred to me with shuddering force that I was building my speculations out of a full belief in the Zamacona manuscript--this must not be--I must get a grip on myself--

   But, curse it, every time I tried to get a grip I saw some fresh sight to shatter my poise still further.
 This time, just as my will power was driving the half-seen paraphernalia into obscurity, my glance and torch-beam had to light on two things of very different nature;
-two things of the eminently real and sane world; yet they did more to unseat my shaky reason than anything I had seen before&mdash;because I knew what they were, and knew how profoundly, in the course of Nature, they ought not to be there.
+two things of the eminently real and sane world; yet they did more to unseat my shaky reason than anything I had seen before--because I knew what they were, and knew how profoundly, in the course of Nature, they ought not to be there.
 They were my own missing pick and shovel, side by side, and leaning neatly against the blasphemously carved wall of that hellish crypt.
-God in heaven&mdash;and I had babbled to myself about daring jokers from Binger!
+God in heaven--and I had babbled to myself about daring jokers from Binger!

   That was the last straw.
-After that the cursed hypnotism of the manuscript got at me, and I actually   saw   the half-transparent shapes of the things that were pushing and plucking; pushing and plucking&mdash;those leprous palaeogean things with something of humanity still clinging to them&mdash;the   complete   forms, and the forms that were morbidly and perversely   incomplete  &nbsp;.&nbsp;.&nbsp;. all these, and hideous   other entities  &mdash;the four-footed blasphemies with ape-like face and projecting horn&nbsp;.&nbsp;.&nbsp;. and not a sound so far in all that nitrous hell of inner earth.&nbsp;.&nbsp;.&nbsp;.
+After that the cursed hypnotism of the manuscript got at me, and I actually   saw   the half-transparent shapes of the things that were pushing and plucking; pushing and plucking--those leprous palaeogean things with something of humanity still clinging to them--the   complete   forms, and the forms that were morbidly and perversely   incomplete   . . . all these, and hideous   other entities  --the four-footed blasphemies with ape-like face and projecting horn . . . and not a sound so far in all that nitrous hell of inner earth. . . .

-  Then there   was   a sound&mdash;a flopping; a padding; a dull, advancing sound which heralded beyond question a being as structurally material as the pickaxe and the shovel&mdash;something wholly unlike the shadow-shapes that ringed me in, yet equally remote from any sort of life as life is understood on the earth&rsquo;s wholesome surface.
+  Then there   was   a sound--a flopping; a padding; a dull, advancing sound which heralded beyond question a being as structurally material as the pickaxe and the shovel--something wholly unlike the shadow-shapes that ringed me in, yet equally remote from any sort of life as life is understood on the earth's wholesome surface.
 My shattered brain tried to prepare me for what was coming, but could not frame any adequate image.
-I could only say over and over again to myself, &ldquo;It is of the abyss, but it is   not   dematerialised.&rdquo;
-The padding grew more distinct, and from the mechanical cast of the tread I knew it was a dead thing that stalked in the darkness.
-Then&mdash;  oh, God, I saw it in the full beam of my torch;
+I could only say over and over again to myself,  "It is of the abyss, but it is   not   dematerialised. " The padding grew more distinct, and from the mechanical cast of the tread I knew it was a dead thing that stalked in the darkness.
+Then--  oh, God, I saw it in the full beam of my torch;
-saw it framed like a sentinel in the narrow passage between the nightmare idols of the serpent Yig and the octopus Tulu.&nbsp;.&nbsp;.&nbsp;.
+saw it framed like a sentinel in the narrow passage between the nightmare idols of the serpent Yig and the octopus Tulu. . . .

   Let me collect myself enough to hint at what I saw; to explain why I dropped torch and handbag and fled empty-handed in the utter blackness, wrapped in a merciful unconsciousness which did not wear off until the sun and the distant yelling and the shouting from the village roused me as I lay gasping on the top of the accursed mound.
-I do not yet know what guided me again to the earth&rsquo;s surface.
+I do not yet know what guided me again to the earth's surface.
 I only know that the watchers in Binger saw me stagger up into sight three hours after I had vanished; saw me lurch up and fall flat on the ground as if struck by a bullet.
 None of them dared to come out and help me; but they knew I must be in a bad state, so tried to rouse me as best they could by yelling in chorus and firing off revolvers.